-If you’re tracking special content like videos, downloadable items, and embedded gadgets as Events, use the Events Flow report to visualize the order in which visitors trigger these Events on your site.
-The Events Flow report can help you discover what content keeps visitors engaged with your site, and see the paths visitors take from one popular Event to the next.
+Use the Events Flow report to visualize the order in which users trigger the Events on your site.
+Events let you track special content like videos, downloadable items, and embedded gadgets.
+The Events Flow report can help you discover which Event content keeps users engaged with your site, and see the paths users take from one popular Event to the next.In this article:

 Use the Events Flow Report to investigate questions like:

 - Is there an Event that is always triggered first?
 Does it lead users to more Events?